JunkyByte/easy_ViTPose/README.md

 ---

 ## TODO:
-- requirements.txt
+- ~~requirements.txt~~
-- General cleanup
+- General cleanup (50%)
 - Tensorrt version of yolo (had some problems)
 - Skeleton specification [reference](https://github.com/JunkyByte/easy_ViTPose/blob/main/src/vit_utils/visualization.py#L14)
 - json output in better format
+Feel free to open pull requests and contribute on these TODOs.

 ## Reference
 This code is substantially a fork of [jaehyunnn/ViTPose_pytorch](https://github.com/jaehyunnn/ViTPose_pytorch), without Jaehyunnn work this repo would not be possible.
 Thanks to the VitPose authors and their official implementation [ViTAE-Transformer/ViTPose](https://github.com/ViTAE-Transformer/ViTPose).